kunal7illinois/AutoAssist/README.md

 ### 4. TF-IDF Index Construction
 A unified index is built for all makes.
 The process generates:
-- `vectorizer.pkl`
+- vectorizer.pkl
-- `tfidf_matrix.pkl`
+- tfidf_matrix.pkl
-- `metadata.pkl`
+- metadata.pkl

 These artifacts allow the system to match user queries against the entire set of passages.

 ## System Architecture
 ### Query Normalization
 A rule-based synonym expansion module maps common descriptions to technical language.
-This step improves recall and is intentionally transparent to show how input is interpreted.
+This step improves recall and makes the interpretation process transparent.

 ### Retrieval Engine
 The engine loads the TF-IDF index, transforms queries into the same vector space, applies cosine similarity, and ranks passages.
-If the make of the vehicle is detected, scores for matching passages are boosted before ranking.
+If the make of the vehicle is detected, the retrieval score for matching passages is boosted before ranking.

 ### User Interface
 A Streamlit interface allows users to:
 - Enter a problem description
 - View the normalized query
-- See likely checks and open full instructions in the service manual
+- See likely checks and open corresponding instructions in the service manual
 - Upload new manuals through the “Add Manuals” interface

 ### Manual Ingestion Pipeline
-New manuals can be added without modifying the code.
+New manuals can be added without modifying code.
 Uploading a PDF triggers text extraction, passage segmentation, and a rebuild of the TF-IDF index.

 ### Evaluation Module
 An evaluation script guides a human evaluator through a set of predefined queries.
-For each query, the top five passages are shown, the linked PDFs are opened, and the evaluator marks relevant results.
+For each query, the top five passages are displayed, the linked PDFs are opened, and the evaluator marks relevant results.
 The tool then computes Precision@5, Recall@5, and F1@5.

 ## How to Run the System
 ### Installation